PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 sequentially with `3 passed in 4.01s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed affine post-ADD checkpoint moves `_optimize_transpose_mul_posttranspose_add_nhwc_chains` to `passes/affine_post_add_layout.py`.
+The legacy helper rebuilt full producer and consumer maps inside an unbounded loop, collapsed sole-consumer multiplicity through a set, mutated or cloned the MUL constant during matching, and permuted the surviving MUL output metadata heuristically.
+It did not validate dtype, quantization, fused activation, public boundaries, producer uniqueness, constant provenance, exact graph order, or the complete post-ADD fan-out before mutation.

+The new owner resolves from a graph-ordered MUL candidate.
+It proves a typed private NHWC-to-NCHW pre adapter, the MUL output's one exact typed inverse post adapter, and every consumer of the private post output as a plain ADD with a finite same-dtype scalar or exact `[1,1,1,C]` side constant.
+Multiple ADD tails and their downstream repeated slots remain intact.
+The pre Transpose is kept when another NCHW branch uses it.
+Otherwise both adapters are removed, all ADD tails consume the surviving MUL output, and that output adopts the canonical post tensor's shape, dynamic signature, logical layout, and physical layout.

+MUL constants share the affine pre/post owner's finite FLOAT16/FLOAT32/FLOAT64 orientation contract.
+Scalar, raw NCHW channel/spatial/full, already-NHWC, and legacy direct non-rank-four forms are retained.
+Ambiguous equal-axis non-invariant rank-four tensors are rejected.
+A changed constant with an unrelated consumer receives a deterministic `_nhwc` clone.
+The complete plan is resolved again before apply, and clone names, input slots, and operator removals are preflighted before any mutation.
+One differential index, a 32-rewrite ceiling, success-only pruning, and LayoutState synchronization replace the legacy loop.
+The former 278-line helper is a 17-line dispatcher;
+all four production calls pass LayoutState.
+The Pad compatibility wrapper continues to dispatch only to its independent `passes/pad_layout.py` owner.

+Focused coverage contains twenty-four FLOAT16/FLOAT32/FLOAT64 numerical equivalence combinations across both operand orders and scalar, channel, spatial, and full MUL constants; dynamic signatures; two ADD tails; canonical layout propagation; legacy already-NHWC/vector constant modes; retained pre fan-out; unrelated constant cloning; candidate-only and capped execution;
+twenty-three transactional unsafe contracts; equal-axis ambiguity; clone collision; and no-index preflight.
+The focused owner plus two existing direct- builder characterizations passed with `56 passed`; the full architecture suite passed with `182 passed in 51.86s`; the selected direct-builder tests passed with `2 passed, 753 deselected in 0.46s`; and TensorFlow-import-blocked direct, default, and `-cotof` conversion passed sequentially with `3 passed, 8 deselected in 3.57s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.